ChickenProp/chickenprop.github.com/drafts/chris-masterjohn-on-coronavirus-part-1.md

 SARS-CoV-2 (the virus that causes the disease Covid-19) is not like the common cold or the flu, and things which work against those may not be helpful here.
 On the other hand, it's very like SARS-CoV (the virus that causes SARS).
 The genomes are 80% identical, and "the majority of its proteins are 85-100% homologous, with an average homology of 87%".

-(Question: That seems like a really low average, given that range?)
+(Question: That seems like a really low average, given that range?
+Though I guess it includes the ones below 85%.)

 The two main things the report focuses on are [ACE2](https://en.wikipedia.org/wiki/Angiotensin-converting_enzyme_2) and [interferon](https://en.wikipedia.org/wiki/Interferon).